 The Internal EEO Officer, RIDOT's designated Affirmative Action Officer or AAO, has direct access to the Director to report on the progress of RIDOT's Affirmative Action Plan on at least a quarterly basis, and has the responsibility to develop, implement, monitor, and report on affirmative action programs all required reports and analyses regarding the implementation of RIDOT's EEO Program.
-Nancy Rodriguez was designated EEO Officer in October 2017.
+This position is currently vacant, a request to fill the position has been submitted and is being processed.